rgbkrk/bookstore/README.rst

     $ pip install git+https://github.com/rgbkrk/bookstore.git

-Installation isn't the end though.
 You need to configure your account details as well as where you'll be storing the notebooks.

 Configuration
 -------------

 Bookstore has to be added to an IPython profile and configured to work with your OpenStack provider.

 If you want to keep it simple, just add your configuration to the default configuration located at: